San Diego Sharks

 Year-round, season-specific

-These teeny sharks are a year-round sighting in San Diego.
+These teeny sharks are a year-round sighting in San Diego shark diving.
 They inhabit most of our local kelp forests and rocky reefs, usually hiding in crevices or under ledges during the day.
 Horn sharks prefer the comforts of the sea bottom, so scuba diving is the best way to get a close glimpse at them.

 Photo by Charles Hobson